A 5-minute Belgian waffle recipe for delicious, golden, and lighter-than-air belgian waffles. The best part? These come

 6. Lumpy is normal.

-Dear reader, when you mix all of the ingredients together for waffles, you’ll realize that things aren’t as smooth as silk.
+Dear reader, when you mix all of the ingredients together for these, you’ll realize that things aren’t as smooth as silk.
 We’re not going for a cake batter with this waffle recipe.
 The moment there’s no visible flour, you’re ready to go.
 Easy peasy!
 Mixing everything within an inch of its life to ensure a lump-free batter means you’ll likely end up with tough waffles.

 7. Toss your waffles.

 You’ll know your Belgian waffles are done when you see the steam stop billowing out from the sides of the waffle iron.
 They’ll also be golden and crispy-edged.
 One trick to ensuring this is by gently tossing each Belgian waffle, as they come out of the iron, between both hands several times.
 This allows the steam to escape before it hits the plate.

 8. Use your oven with caution.